kedro-org/kedro-viz/docs/source/cli-docs.md

 **Description:**

-This command launches the Kedro Viz server to visualize a Kedro pipeline.
-It is functionally equivalent to `kedro viz run`.
-If no subcommand is provided, `run` is used by default.
+This command launches the Kedro Viz server to visualise a Kedro pipeline.
+It is functionally the same as `kedro viz run`.
+If no sub-command is provided, `run` is used by default.

 **Options:**